DIY-Double Glazing: How to Double Glaze Windows Cheaply

 The tape holding the film is fixed on the frame, across the whole window.
 This means that you can’t move or open individual panes or parts of the window while the film is attached.

-Window insulation film is not the only step you can take to add extra insulation to your home, nor is it the most effective.
-But it is cheap, it is easy to install and it will make a difference.
-If you’re struggling with heating costs, and you don’t have the time or finances to invest in replacing your windows, this cheap and cheerful DIY double-glazing method is definitely one you should consider.
+Window film is not the only step you can take to add extra insulation to your home, nor is it the most effective.
+But it can help save money, it’s easy to install and it will make a difference.